A visa is required. We can assist in processing this document.

 We kindly inform that you can not enter Vietnam by seaports or land crossing boder with our approval letter.
 In this case, we recommend you should contact with Vietnam Embassy to get visa stamped on your passport before your departure. we arrange the visa for all who would like to get visa at the airports only.

 A single entry visa allows you enter/ exit Vietnam one time or it is also called visa with single use.
 Once your single entry visa used, you can not enter again Vietnam with this used visa.
 You must apply for the new one if you want to come back Vietnam again.
-For example, with 1 month single entry visa, you can enter Vietnam to stay for less than 30 days.
-You can not re-enter Vietnam if you exit Vietnam after 10 days staying, even your visa valid for 30days.
+For example, with 1 month single entry visa, you can enter Vietnam to stay for less than 30 days Total.
+You can not re-enter Vietnam if you exit Vietnam after 10 days staying, even your visa valid for 30 days Total.

 When the expired day of your Vietnam visa comes up, please contact directly the Vietnam Immigration Office in which located at 40 Hang Bai street ( Hanoi); 161 Nguyen Du street ( Ho Chi Minh city) or any local Vietnam Immigration Offices where you stays in.